 Watch our 2014 video to see our collection systems and syrup making process.

 Birch Syrup is a truly unique flavor from Alaska’s forests and other northern forests across the globe.
 Alaska’s boreal forests, carpeted with mixed birch/spruce, are ideal for sustainable syrup production.
 Birch syrup is rare because it is difficult to produce.
 Worldwide production of birch syrup is less than 5,000 gallons per year.
-Kahiltna Birchworks, currently the world’s largest producer, makes about 1200-1500 gallons of that annually.
+We are currently the world’s largest producer, making about 1000-1300 gallons annually.

 At Kahiltna Birchworks, we collect the sap in a short harvest each spring from the paper birch and evaporate it to syrup.
 It takes an average of 110 gallons of sap to make 1 gallon of birch syrup.
 Maple syrup, by comparison, averages 40:1.
 The sap, containing only 1-1.5% sugar, looks and tastes much like water right out of the tree.
 Concentrating the sugar to 67% by evaporation gives the syrup its color and distinctive flavor.
 The sap (called birch water) from the tree can also be enjoyed as a refreshing beverage.
 Try our birch water.

 The time to tap Alaska paper birch is when the sap rises in early April.
 The season averages three weeks until the leaves emerge on the birch trees.
 Production varies from season to season.
-Each tree averages .5 gallons of sap per day during harvest, resulting in 12-15 ounces of pure birch syrup per tree for the season.
+Each tree averages .6 gallons of sap per day during harvest, resulting in about 15 ounces of pure birch syrup per tree for the season.
 For more information on seasonal variations, see our harvest journal blog.

 Our syrup is distinctive in flavor that we describe as rich, complex, and spicy-sweet.
 Our customers tell us they are reminded of sorghum, honey, or molasses.
 There are hints of berries, citrus, chocolate, and coffee.
 Birch syrup is a versatile and delicious sweetener that blends well with other flavors in a wide variety of recipes.